Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 4. Analysis: Discover What Works and Improve

 As in each mobile marketing activity, analysis is essential to understand if the strategy we implemented is good and how to improve it.
-For mCRM particularly, it is very important to define the KPIs from the beginning and then measure the campaigns against them.
+For mCRM, in particular, it is very important to define the KPIs from the beginning and then measure the campaigns against them.

 The indicators to keep under control are multiple and can be divided into 3 types:

-- Campaign performances: they give us an understanding of how our single communications are performing, for example, emails open rate, push notifications CTR, etc. Those figures directly impact the number of users who will read the messages, and convert afterward—if nobody opens the emails, how can they know about the fantastic discount we’re offering?
+- Campaign performances: they give us an understanding of how our single communications are performing, for example, email open rate, push notifications CTR, etc. Those figures directly impact the number of users who will read the messages and convert afterward—if nobody opens the emails, how can they know about the fantastic discount we’re offering?

-- Campaigns effectiveness: usually those KPIs are represented directly by the conversion rates we want to improve with our activities.
+- Campaign effectiveness: usually, those KPIs are represented directly by the conversion rates we want to improve with our activities.
 Is there a positive effect on the registration rate?
 Are the users purchasing more?
 Is the retention rate better after a specific campaign?

-Generally speaking, to do this kind of analysis and especially for the last two types, it is a good practice to set up a “control group” for each campaign and even a general one, in order to have a group of users who do not receive communications.
+Generally speaking, to do this kind of analysis, especially for the last two types, it is a good practice to set up a “control group” for each campaign and even a general one in order to have a group of users who do not receive communications.
 In this way, we will be able to really understand the impact of our activities.

 5. Optimize: React to the Analysis and Adapt to Changes